An00bIS47/homebridge-knx/README.md

 Latest to homebridge-knx changes can be found in the [CHANGELOG.md](CHANGELOG.md)

 ### This can only be used with homebridge >=0.4.28 and Node >=10.19.0

+### Quickstart for adding History Services

+Please visit the [knx_config-fakegato-history.json](hhttps://github.com/ctschach/homebridge-knx/blob/fg-history/knx_config-fakegato-history.json.md) file to see examples on how to add history services to you config.

 ### Prerequisites
 This node module requires a running (and properly configured) **knx daemon (knxd)**.
 You can find the latest version [here](https://github.com/knxd/knxd).